OpenTechSchool/python-beginners/docs/en/functions.rst

 Exercise
 --------

 Write a function that draws a square.
-Can you see how you could improve the tilted squares program with that and greatly relieve experimentation?
+Could you use this function to improve the tilted squares program?
+If you change the program to use a function, is it easier to experiment with?

 Solution
 --------